PROSTATE CANCER. Diagnosis and treatment in Israel

 The causes of prostate cancer are not known exactly, but there are several factors that influence the risk of getting prostate cancer.

-Diagnosis of prostate cancer in Israel
+Prostate cancer diagnosis in Israel

 The diagnosis usually begins with consultation of our doctor.
 If he suspects that you have a prostate cancer, he will do two preliminary tests – PSA protein levels in the blood.